 Tax-free cash: when you take your pension you have the option to exchange part of it for some tax-free cash.

-Peace of mind: your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children in the event of your death in service.
-If you ever become seriously ill and you've met the two-year qualifying period, you could receive immediate ill health benefits.
+Peace of mind: your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children if you die in service.
+If you become seriously ill and you've met the two-year qualifying period, you could receive immediate ill health benefits.

-Freedom to choose when to take your pension: You do not need to have reached your Normal Pension Age in order to take your pension.
+Freedom to choose when to take your pension: You do not need to have reached your Normal Pension Age to take your pension.
 Once you've met the two year qualifying period, you can choose to retire and take your pension at any time between age 55 and 75.
 Your Normal Pension Age is simply the age you can retire and take the pension you've built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age it's increased because it's being paid later.

 Redundancy and efficiency retirement: if you are made redundant or retired in the interests of business efficiency when you are 55 or over (or in some cases, 50 or over), you will receive immediate payment of the benefits you've built up, provided you've met the two year qualifying period.
 Your main L G P S benefits would not be reduced for early payment.
 Any additional pension you have bought would be reduced if you are under your Normal Pension Age when you retire.